divio/customer-handbook/essential-knowledge/cp-permissions.rst

     - |KHgr|
     - |check|

-  * - Addon collaborator with "can update"
+  * - Boilerplate collaborator with "Can update"
     - n/a
     - |check|
     - |check|